Unsupervised Learning of Debiased Representations with Pseudo-Attributes: Abstract

 \section{Abstract}

-Dataset bias is a critical challenge in machine learning, and its negative impact is aggravated when models capture unintended decision rules with spurious correlations.
-Although existing works often handle this issue using human supervision, the availability of the proper annotations is impractical and even unrealistic.
-To better tackle this challenge, we propose a simple but effective debiasing technique in an unsupervised manner.
-Specifically, we perform clustering on the feature embedding space and identify pseudo-attributes by taking advantage of the clustering results even without an explicit attribute supervision.
-Then, we employ a novel cluster-based reweighting scheme for learning debiased representation; this prevents minority groups from being discounted for minimizing the overall loss, which is desirable for worst-case generalization.
-The extensive experiments demonstrate the outstanding performance of our approach on multiple standard benchmarks, which is even as competitive as the supervised counterpart.
+Dataset bias is a critical challenge in machine learning since it often leads to a negative impact on a model due to the unintended decision rules captured by spurious correlations.
+Although existing works often handle this issue based on human supervision, the availability of the proper annotations is impractical and even unrealistic.
+To better tackle the limitation, we propose a simple but effective unsupervised debiasing technique.
+Specifically, we first identify pseudo-attributes based on the results from clustering performed in the feature embedding space even without an explicit bias attribute supervision.
+Then, we employ a novel cluster-wise reweighting scheme to learn debiased representation; the proposed method prevents minority groups from being discounted for minimizing the overall loss, which is desirable for worst-case generalization.
+The extensive experiments demonstrate the outstanding performance of our approach on multiple standard benchmarks, even achieving the competitive accuracy to the supervised counterpart.
+The source code is available at our project page\footnote{\url{https://github.com/skynbe/pseudo-attributes}}.